 You will not be able to use Zelle to send money to a Venmo account.
 The two services work completely differently.
 Venmo funds are held as a Venmo balance in your account for you to spend or transfer, but Venmo is not considered a bank.
-Zelle is a P2P app designed to transfer funds between bank accounts.
+Zelle is a peer-to-peer app designed to transfer funds between bank accounts.
 Since Venmo is not a bank account, you won’t be able to transfer funds to Venmo from Zelle.

 The only workaround to this limitation would be to send money to the bank account a Venmo user has linked to their Venmo account.
 Once the user receives your Zelle transfer into their bank account, they can then transfer the funds from their linked bank account straight into their Venmo balance.

 Is There a Fee To Use Zelle?

-Zelle doesn’t charge a fee to send or receive money.
+There is no fee to send or receive money via Zelle.
 Check with your bank to make sure it doesn’t charge fees for using Zelle’s service.

 Are Zelle Transactions Reversible?

-The reason Zelle transfers are so fast is that both users have set up the service through their participating banks and are enrolled in Zelle.
+The reason Zelle transfers are so fast is that both users have typically set up the service through their participating banks and are enrolled in Zelle.
 All you need is the other person’s email address or mobile phone number to send the funds, and you’re done.
 This is a big plus, but the ease of sending someone cash so quickly can also be an issue if you click on the wrong person.
 You won’t be able to reverse transactions between enrolled accounts.
-However, if the recipient has not enrolled with Zelle, you might be able to cancel a transfer to them.
+However, if the recipient has not enrolled with Zelle, you can cancel a transfer to them.